pamuller7/Amazing/README.md

             "animate_generation": False,				|
             "theme": "red"								|
 }
-conf = CheckedConfig(**conf)							| CheckedConfig checks if the keys are valid and returns a checkedconfig object, necessary for maze. generated_maze = Maze(conf)								| generated_maze is the object stocking all the generated maze (generated_maze.maze will be the binary maze) generated_maze.print_maze()                             | Display the maze on the terminal
+conf = CheckedConfig(**conf)							| CheckedConfig checks if the keys are valid and returns a checkedconfig object, necessary for MazeGenerator. generated_maze = MazeGenerator(conf)								| generated_maze is the object stocking all the generated maze (generated_maze.maze will be the binary maze) generated_maze.print_maze()                             | Display the maze on the terminal

 proc = SolveMaze(generated_maze).output_shortest_way()	| Once the maze is initialised, output shortest way will return the directions you must follow to get from entry to exit